ga4gh/data-security/AAI/AAIConnectProfile.md

         2. In addition to other validation checks, an Embedded Token is considered invalid if it is more than 1 hour old (as per the `iat` claim) AND the OIDC introspection endpoint does not confirm that the token is still active.
-If the token is being multiple times by the same Claim Clearinghouse, it SHOULD only call the introspect endpoint at most once per hour on the same token.
+If the token is being used multiple times by the same Claim Clearinghouse, it SHOULD only call the introspect endpoint at most once per hour on the same token.